Seville Gay Travel

 The Gay Travel Experience: Seville, Spain

 Seville gay travel is ideal for people interested in exploring southern Spain’s Andalucía region.
 The south of Spain is very gay friendly and many establishments advertising themselves as such.

 Gay Seville: Hotels & Where to Stay

-I stayed in a charming Airbnb in the Santa Catalina neighborhood for my entire visit to Seville.
+I stayed in a charming homestay in the Santa Catalina neighborhood for my entire visit to Seville.
 Santa Catalina has a good number of cafés, restaurants and bars away from more touristic areas.
 It’s the fringe of authentic Seville.